MARYANNE67/MARYANNE67/README.md

 - Enthusiastic coding instructor to kids in my spare time! 🚀

 📚 Current Software Engineering Student in Toronto, Canada
-👩‍💻 Always looking for new internship opportunities to advance my technical skills
+👩🏾‍💻 Always on the lookout for new internship opportunities to level up my tech skills!
-🌱 I enjoy learning everything and anything in technology!
+🌱 I thrive on learning and embracing new technologies!
-💻 2024 Goal: Learn Deep Learning fundamentals and code archicture 😊Fun fact: I'm fluent in three languages and currently learning German just for fun!
+💻 2024 Goal: Learn Deep Learning fundamentals and code archicture 😊 Fun fact: I'm fluent in three languages and currently learning German just for fun!

 ### Languages and Tools:
 <div style="display: flex; flex-wrap: wrap; gap: 10px;">